jacoblister/emuboy/README.md

 See the [Blog](/blog/README.md) for info on how this was put together.

-Check out the live demo [here] https://jacoblister.github.io/emuboy
+Check out the live demo https://jacoblister.github.io/emuboy

 # Building